Quick/Quick/README.md

 Does your organization or project use Quick and Nimble?
 If yes, [please add your project to the list](https://github.com/Quick/Quick/wiki/Projects-using-Quick).

+## Who uses Quick

+Similar to projects using Quick, it would be nice to hear why people use Quick and Nimble.
+Are there features you love?
+Are there features that are just okay?
+Are there some features we have that no one uses?

+Have something positive to say about Quick (or Nimble)?
+If yes, [provide a testimonial here](https://github.com/Quick/Quick/wiki/Who-uses-Quick).

 ## License

 Apache 2.0 license.
 See the [`LICENSE`](LICENSE) file for details.